Suburb: Criticism

+Criticism of suburbia dates back to the boom of suburban development in the 1950s and critiques a culture of aspirational homeownership.
+In the English-speaking world, this discourse is prominent in the United States and Australia being prevalent both in popular culture and academia.

 In popular culture

 Suburbs and suburban living have been the subject for a wide variety of films, books, television shows and songs.

 French songs like La Zone by Fréhel (1933), Aux quatre coins de la banlieue by Damia (1936), Ma banlieue by Reda Caire (1937), or Banlieue by Robert Lamoureux (1953), evoke the suburbs of Paris explicitly since the 1930s.
 Those singers give a sunny festive, almost bucolic, image of the suburbs, yet still few urbanized.
 During the fifties and the sixties, French singer-songwriter Léo Ferré evokes in his songs popular and proletarian suburbs of Paris, to oppose them to the city, considered by comparison as a bourgeois and conservative place.

 French cinema was although soon interested in urban changes in the suburbs, with such movies as Mon oncle by Jacques Tati (1958), L'Amour existe by Maurice Pialat (1961) or Two or Three Things I Know About Her by Jean-Luc Godard (1967).

 In his one-act opera Trouble in Tahiti (1952), Leonard Bernstein skewers American suburbia, which produces misery instead of happiness.

 The American photojournalist Bill Owens documented the culture of suburbia in the 1970s, most notably in his book Suburbia.
 The 1962 song "Little Boxes" by Malvina Reynolds lampoons the development of suburbia and its perceived bourgeois and conformist values, while the 1982 song Subdivisions by the Canadian band Rush also discusses suburbia, as does Rockin' the Suburbs by Ben Folds.
 The 2010 album The Suburbs by the Canadian-based alternative band Arcade Fire dealt with aspects of growing up in suburbia, suggesting aimlessness, apathy and endless rushing are ingrained into the suburban culture and mentality.
 Suburb The Musical, was written by Robert S. Cohen and David Javerbaum.
 Over the Hedge is a syndicated comic strip written and drawn by Michael Fry and T. Lewis.
 It tells the story of a raccoon, turtle, a squirrel, and their friends who come to terms with their woodlands being taken over by suburbia, trying to survive the increasing flow of humanity and technology while becoming enticed by it at the same time.
 A film adaptation of Over the Hedge was produced in 2006.

 British television series such as The Good Life, Butterflies and The Fall and Rise of Reginald Perrin have depicted suburbia as well-manicured but relentlessly boring, and its residents as either overly conforming or prone to going stir crazy.
 In contrast, U.S. shows such as Knots Landing, Desperate Housewives and Weeds portray the suburbs as concealing darker secrets behind a façade of manicured lawns, friendly people, and beautifully kept houses.
 Films such as The 'Burbs and Disturbia have brought this theme to the cinema.